sahil280114/whisper-test/README.md

 # 🍌 Banana Serverless Whisper Templatefsfsdggg
 bbbhhh
-This repo gives a bhhasic framework for servidsdsng OpenAI's Whisper in production using simple HTTP servers. fdsf
+This repo gives a bhhasic framework for servidsdsng OpenAI's Whispe  r in production using simple HTTP servers. fdsf
 If you want to generalize this to deploy anything on Banana, [see the guide here](https://www.notion.so/banana-dev/How-To-Serve-Anything-On-Banasddsna-125a65fc4d30496ba1408de1d64d052a).